isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-(Moderate) The body of a special operation should not have the same accessibility and semantics as the compiler-generated version, because that would be redundant
+(Moderate) The body of a user-defined operation should not have the same semantics as the compiler-generated version, because that would be redundant.

 ### <a name="Rc-delete"></a>C.81: Use `=delete` when you want to disable default behavior (without wanting an alternative)